satyampawar/map-lat-lng/README.md

 			     	<label>longitude</label>
 			     	<input type="text"  name="longitude" />
 			    </div>
-			  {/* here childern element you can use your own element here with class and extra element but name must be latitude and longitude for input element
+			  {/* here childern element you can use your own elements with class and extra elements like label whatever but name must be latitude and longitude for there inputs elements */}
-			   */}
   		</MapLatLong>
     )